AHFE Tutorials and workshops are popular and attended by

 Anjum Sheikh, Associate Profesor/Director

-CS&IT in the University of Sialkot– before
+CS&IT in the University of Minhaj University

-that, I was the Assistant Professor/Campus
+Lahore – before that, I was the Assistant

-Director/Associate Dean of the University of
+Professor/Campus Director/Associate Dean of the

-Lahore, Gujrat Campus and was the Assistant
+University of Lahore, Gujrat Campus and was the

-Professor (Associate Director) of the faculty of
+Assistant Professor (Associate Director) of the

-Computing and IT.
+faculty of Computing and IT.

 Neuroscience is the scientific study of the